microsoft/qsharp-language/Specifications/Language/3_Expressions/ConditionalLoops.md

 The `repeat` loop runs a block of statements before evaluating a condition.
 If the condition evaluates to true, the loop exits.
 If the condition evaluates to false, an additional block of statements defined as part of an optional `fixup` block, if present, is run prior to entering the next loop iteration.

-The compiler treats all parts of the `repeat` loop (both blocks and the condition) as a single scope for each repetition; symbols that are defined within the `repeat` block are visible both to the condition and within the `fixup` block.
-As for other loops, symbols go out of scope after each iteration, such that symbols defined in the `fixup` block are not visible in the `repeat` block.

 ### Target-specific restrictions

 Loops that break based on a condition are challenging to process on quantum hardware if the condition depends on measurement outcomes since the length of the instruction sequence to run is not known ahead of time.